isomerpages/moe-chongfu/_curriculum/Aesthetics Department.md

 ## Chongfu's Arts Fest 2.0, The Hearts of the Arts

 ***Chongfu's Arts Fest 2.0, The Hearts of the Arts, is back for its 2nd year.
-We had several Art and Music activities in store for the students in the month of September which includes the Art &amp; Music competitions, Art Cart, Art Truck and recess activities (music making, online talent performances and the tie-dye stations).
-We would like to also thank the parent volunteers who had come forward to set up the stations and carry out the recess activities.
-We hope everything enjoyed themselves through the joy of learning in Art and Music.***
+We had several Art and Music activities in store for the students in the month of September which includes the Art &amp; Music competitions, Art Cart, Art Truck and recess activities (music making, online talent performances and the tie-dye stations).***

+***We would like to also thank the parent volunteers who came forward to set up the stations and carry out the recess activities.
+We hope everyone enjoyed themselves through the joy of learning in Art and Music.***

 ##### Art Cart Segment: #####
 <p>